jmazouri/SharpPad/SharpPad.VSCode/README.md

 SharpPad runs a listening HTTP server in your editor.
 When you call `Dump()` from your code, a request is made to this webserver containing the serialized form of your data.
 The extension formats this request, and presents it.

 This means SharpPad requires an open port on your machine - it defaults to `5255`, and can be adjusted in VSCode via the `sharppad.listenServerPort` configuration option, and in your code via the static `SharpPad.Output.Port` property.

+## How to Use

+Install the extension via the VSCode marketplace, and install the `SharpPad` package into your project via NuGet.
+Throw in a `using SharpPad;` at the start of your class, and `Dump()` away!

 ## Troubleshooting/Notes